holtgrewe/vcf_var_annotation/vcf_var_annotation.rst

    .. container:: optional

-      * :optional:`Optional: Annotations are sorted by sorted by:`
+      * :optional:`Optional: Annotations are sorted by:`

            1. Effect/Consequence: Estimated deleteriousness.
               Compare using "most deleterious" when multiple consequences are predicted.